Links to manufacturer's user guide:

 To Cancel "CFBNA": Lift handset; hear dial tone.
 Dial #8; hear confirmation tone; hang up.

 NOTE: Calls may be forwarded to a campus, local, or long distance telephone number.
 If forwarded to a long distance number, long distance charges will be billed to your phone.
 With CFA activated, a telephone can receive calls only from the extension to which it is forwarded.
 Any combination of call forwarding may occur, up to five times to phones served by a single telephone switch service area).
 CFA and CFBNA may be activated at the same time.
-When both are set, CFA overrides until cancelled, then CFBNA takes effect.
+When both are set, CFA overrides until canceled, then CFBNA takes effect.

 REDIAL - To Redial number you last dialed: Lift handset or press Speaker, press Redial.